Pro-Gaza "uncommitted" Democratic delegates push for speakers, recognition at convention

 Waleed Shahid, an advisor to the "uncommitted" movement, said while Harris' empathy towards Palestinians is a "step in the right direction, people just want a policy change to stop the supply of American bombs to Israel's war."

+"The focus of our advocacy is to Vice President Harris and President Biden frankly, because we need to stop the killing immediately," said Michigan uncommitted delegate Abbas Alawieh when asked about Shapiro, adding that the uncommitted movement is not taking an official position on the vice presidential search.

+"Personally I think there are real risks there, alienating key party constituencies ... there might be less controversial choices available," Alawieh added.

-In the initial weeks of her candidacy, pro-Gaza activists and former White House staffers who resigned over the war in Gaza have shown optimism that Harris' approach to the conflict could differ from Mr. Biden's.
+In the initial weeks of Harris' candidacy, pro-Gaza activists and former White House staffers who resigned over the war in Gaza have shown optimism that her approach to the conflict could differ from Mr. Biden's.

 Georgia State Rep. Ruwa Romman, a Palestinian-American who supports the uncommitted delegation's push to have convention speakers, said she hears some pro-Gaza voters have gone from "absolutely never-Biden, to watching everything Harris is watching and saying."